Bismarckia

 Propagation

 Bismarckia can be propagated either by offsets or from seed.
-To ensure that your propagated plant will have the exact same qualities and characteristics as the parent plant, use the offset method.
-If you would like to experiment and see what plant you can grow from seed, just keep in mind that it will not necessarily be the same as the parent plant.
+To ensure that your propagated plant will have the exact same qualities and characteristics as the parent plant, use the offset division method.
 To propagate your Palm, follow the instructions below.

 Propagating Bismarckia by Seed